 Most Greeks did not know about Mrs. Brittain-Jones, but the British Foreign Office was concerned that a public relationship could endanger George's throne.

 The king's sister, Princess Katherine, sent a letter to the British Foreign Office, demanding that Joyce be allowed to return to Greece.
-She was supportive of her brother's relationship, and said that Joyce would live at the palace, and act as her lady-in-waiting.
+She was supportive of her brother's relationship..
+She told officials that Joyce would live at the palace, and act as her lady-in-waiting.

-The king was depressed and not well, and missing the woman he loved.
+The king was depressed and not well.
+He was missing the woman he loved.
 He received assurances from Britain that Joyce would be allowed to travel to Christmas by Christmas.
 But there would never be a marriage between the king and the "soft-spoken, willowy brunette."
 On April 1, 1947, King George II died in Athens, and was succeeded by his younger, brother, Paul.

 Two years later, on September 22, 1949, Joyce Brittain-Jones married Lt.
 Col. Edwin Boxshall, whose father served had served as a British Consul in Romania.
 The couple were married quietly at a registry office in London.